 Make no bones about it—roofing is hard work.
 There’s no hiding from the elements.
 You can’t be afraid of heights and you need to be pretty fit.
-Before committing to this project, try this: Get out a ladder and climb up onto your roof.
+Before committing to this how to roof a house project, try this: Get out a ladder and climb up onto your roof.
 If you can’t walk around on it comfortably, hire a pro.
 If you passed this first test, go to the lumberyard or home center and throw a bundle of shingles onto your shoulder.
-Imagine yourself carrying that load up a
+Imagine yourself carrying that load up a ladder…many, many times.

-If you’re still feeling positive at this point, why not give it a shot?
+If you’re still feeling positive about this how to roof a house at this point, why not give it a shot?
 You can skip a lot of heavy lifting by having your roofing supplier hoist the shingles onto the roof.
 Be sure you spread the load evenly across the length of the roof’s peak.
 However, don’t have the shingles delivered to the roof if you have two layers of old shingles yet to tear off—it could be too much weight for your trusses.

 Windblown heavy rain and/or snow can force water up and under even properly installed shingles.
 Even worse are ice dams (frozen water/snow that builds up on roof edges), which can wreak havoc by allowing water to seep up under lower shingles and then drip into your house.
 To guard against such seepage, apply self-adhesive waterproof underlayment (“ice barrier”), which adheres tightly to bare roof sheathing and seals around nails driven through it.
 Buy it at roofing supply companies or home centers.
 In severe climate regions, most building codes require applying it 3 to 6 ft. up from the eave (minimum of 2 ft. past the exterior wall).
 Call your building inspector for local details.